 Encryption protocols and extra options

 StrongVPN was one of the first companies to offer a VPN with quality services, and for many years, it was one of the most reliable VPNs and a sure asset for China.
 However, over time, it has been overtaken by the new VPNs that have appeared on the market, such as ExpressVPN, VyprVPN, or NordVPN.
-Recently, it has greatly improved its services, but it’s still quite a basic VPN.
+Over the past years, its services have improved greatly and it’s a less popular VPN to consider.